-Watch Dr. Holt’s Youtube Video about the Namaste Dialogues process! http://youtu.be/C60tdB6L4MQ
+Watch Dr. Holt’s Youtube Video about the Namaste Dialogues group process!

 When we forgive on a deep level, astounding transformations can occur.
-Research has proven that greater physical health and psychological well-being occur when we forgive.
-Letting go of our resentment creates greater personal freedom, emotional relief, happiness, even breakthroughs into states of ecstasy and clarity.
+Research has proven that greater physical health and psychological well-being are the concrete results of forgiveness.
+Letting go of our resentment also creates greater personal freedom, emotional relief, happiness, even breakthroughs into states of ecstasy and clarity.

-A mysterious thing begins to happen when we choose to release the hatred and victimization toward another.
+A mysterious thing begins to happen when we choose to release bitterness and victimization about someone who has wronged us.
 We feel happier inside.
 We have a deeper sense of inner peace.
 We find ourselves smiling at the world; we embrace ourselves and our neighbors.
 Life is richer, fuller.
 We have more energy, self-esteem, and trust in our abilities.
-In short, when we truly forgive and drop our huge rocks of resentment–sometimes decades’ worth–the doors to our authentic selves, to our abundance, to our happiness, are able to open.
+In short, when we truly forgive and drop our rocks of resentment–sometimes decades’ worth–the doors to our authentic selves, to our abundance, to our happiness, are able to open.

 So why is it that forgiving seems so difficult to actually accomplish?
 Most of us on a spiritual path acknowledge the importance of forgiving, of ‘turning the other cheek,’ of assuming the best in others even when they let us down.
 But then it gets personal—someone really pounds us to the ground—via a messy divorce, a protracted family dispute with a sibling or other family member, or even finding ourselves the victim of a car accident, robbery, or violence.
 As a result, the concept of forgiveness becomes less easy to swallow.
 Striving to be conscious, we may say, ‘I am a good person; I want to forgive.
 I know it’s stupid to carry around this carcass of resentment that weighs me down and does nothing but poison my life.’